FAQs

 Generally, yes.
 According to the OT Rules §372.1.
 Provision of Services, occupational therapists may evaluate the client to determine the need for occupational therapy services without a referral.
 However, a referral must be requested at any time during the evaluation process when necessary to ensure the safety and welfare of the client.
 Intervention for a medical condition by an occupational therapy practitioner requires a referral from a licensed referral source.

 The evaluation or intervention for a non-medical condition does not require a referral.
-However, a referral must be requested at any time during the evaluation or intervention process when necessary to ensure the safety and welfare of the client.

 How do I send a physician's or doctor's referral?